Rednexie/discord-template/setup.md

    - You can click the links i provided to import the repo on glitch, codespaces or replit.
    - Or find the github repository import section, and paste the [link](https://github.com/Rednexie/discord-template) of the repository.
 - When the importing process is done, open a terminal
+- Install the required dependencies by typing: `npm i`
+- Use the platform's integrated secrets feature, or paste your discord bot token into *config.json*.
+- Wait for the bot to log in, after a second or so it should be successfully running.
+- You have to open the website to start the bot or use keep-alive scripts.
+# Thanks for using discord-template
+Support me by giving a star to this repository.